Business Terms and Conditions

 CUSTOMER TERMS FOR THE DECLARON SERVICE

-This document forms the terms and conditions (the “Agreement”) in relation to the Declaron Customs Service that Declaron provides and the use by you of the Declaron Customs Service.
+This document (the “Terms”) forms the terms and conditions (the “Agreement”) in relation to the Customs Service provided by Declaron and the use by you of the Customs Service.
 It is important that you, the Customer reads and understands these Terms before using the Customs Services and they should be kept in a safe place.
 Declaron will provide a copy of the Terms to the Customer in writing and / or by email, together with the other materials referred to in it, when the Customer first becomes a Customer and at any time upon request.

-By agreeing to these terms and conditions you confirm that you have authority to appoint Declaron on behalf of the Customer, and that you hereby appoint Declaron to act on behalf of the Customer in the capacity of a Direct Representative in accordance with Article 18 and 19 of Regulation 952/2013 of the European Parliament and the Council of 9 October 2013 (Union Customs Code).
-This appointment applies with effect from the date of this Agreement until revoked by the Customer.
+By agreeing to this Agreement you confirm that you have authority to appoint Declaron on behalf of the Customer, and that you hereby appoint Declaron to act on behalf of the Customer in the capacity of a Direct Representative (as defined below) in accordance with Article 18 and 19 of Regulation 952/2013 of the European Parliament and the Council of 9 October 2013 (Union Customs Code).
+This appointment applies with effect from the date of this Agreement until expressly revoked by the Customer.

 The following words and expressions have the following meanings in these Terms:

-Business Day means any day other than a Saturday, Sunday or bank or public holiday.
+Business Day means between the hours of 09.00 to 17.00 any day other than a Saturday, Sunday or bank or public holiday in Ireland.

 Confidential Information has the meaning set out in clause 22(2).

-Customer means a legal entity who enters into an Agreement with Declaron for the services described in these Terms.
+Customer means a legal entity, established in the EU, who enters into an Agreement with Declaron for the services described in these Terms.

 Declaration means the customs declaration created by the Customer and submitted by the Customer to Declaron via the Online System;

-DP Legislation means the General Data Protection Regulation (EU 2016/679) (“GDPR”), the Data Protection Act 2018 and any legislation which amends, re-enacts or replaces these legal instruments from time to time.
-The definitions and interpretations in the DP Legislation apply to this clause 17.
+DP Legislation means the General Data Protection Regulation (EU 2016/679) (“GDPR”), the Data Protection Acts 1988 to 2018, the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 and any legislation which amends, re-enacts or replaces these legal instruments from time to time.
+The definitions and interpretations in the DP Legislation apply to clause 17.

 Direct Representative has the meaning set out in the Union Customs Code.
 A Direct Representative acts in the name of and on behalf of another person.